-How To Design a Delightful Product
+How to Design a Product the Right Way

 Written by Christian Wester, Lead Mechanical Engineer

 There are a lot of products in the world and many of them fail to delight in ways that I imagine their talented design teams originally intended.
 As an engineer at Shield AI, I spend a lot of time thinking about what makes some designs successful and some a failure.
 No team of talented people enters a room and sets out to design a product that fails to delight.
 So how does this happen?
 And how can it be avoided?
 As an engineer I take full responsibility for this.
 While we may not deserve all of the blame, I believe that we are in a unique position to ensure success and avoid mediocrity.

 As engineers, we've been trained to believe that creative product design is the domain of marketing and industrial design.
 I've been lucky to work with some great marketers and industrial designers throughout my career and if there's one thing that I've learned from them, it's that not only are engineers able to engage in creative design, we're quite good at it, when we do it right.

 Too often in engineering, when presented a project, we first ask for detailed product requirements and then ideate design solutions that fit strictly within them.
 While this approach may yield quick results, it also leads to product design that doesn’t set out, first and foremost, to delight the customer.

 The approach presents a number of challenges:

 We develop cognitive bias against any solutions that were not originally considered.